azul-research/jdk-riscv/README.md

 Main branch is `riscv`. `master` branch must remain unchanged.

+All scripts, docs and other supplimentary files should go to `dev-riscv` directory.

 ## Participiants

 Small changes (docs, typos, ...) may go directly into `riscv` branch.